JRC1995/Wide-Residual-Network/README.md

 I acheived an accuracy of about 90.15% which is quite low compared to the state of art performance an WRN is supposed to acheive.

-Here're are some graph that shows how the training went:
+Here're are some graphs that show how the training went: